DreymaR/BigBagKbdTrixPKL/Layouts/MTGAP/README.md

 The MTGAP layout
 ----------------
-- The [MTGAP][MTGAP] layout designed by Michael Dickens scores well in modern analysis.
+- The [MTGAP][MTGAPp] layout designed by [Michael Dickens][MTGaP_] scores well in modern analysis.
 - It's a more radical layout than Colemak, changing everything around – even shift layers.
 - There are actually several variants of it for different board configurations.
 - EPKL comes with the minimal 30-key version that only moves the main letter block of keys.
 - This layout can be used with the usual BigBag Angle and Sym ergonomic mods added, as seen above.
     - The ANSI Angle-Z mod will displace Q to the middle.
 The Wide mods will displace X to the middle.
     - Those are rare letters, but some bigrams like QU and XC may get trickier that way.

+According to its designer:
+Relative to Colemak and Dvorak, the MTGAP layout puts more priority on single-hand rolls and less on hand alternation (notice the positions of TH, NE, ST and the fairly unusual feature of having O off the home row).

 <br>